Thursday, May 7, 2026

 Compute Diffusion Layer Registers Additional Variance

 Today’s update reflects additional uncertainty around distributed compute access, open-weight capability transfer, and the practical limits of monitoring inference-scale deployment.
-Directional pressure from diffusion risk is offset by unresolved uncertainty in capability-to-catastrophe conversion assumptions.
+Directional pressure from diffusion risk is offset by uncertainty in the capability-to-catastrophe conversion pathway.

 0